wp-plugins/coschedule-by-todaymade/readme.txt

 = How do I use CoSchedule? =

 Once you have the plugin installed, you can follow instructions found [here](http://coschedule.com/help) that will help you get maximum use out of your CoSchedule account.

+= How much does CoSchedule cost? =

+We charge a monthly fee for CoSchedule because we provide an ongoing service that publishes your blog posts and social media messages using a robust API.
+CoSchedule is low-cost at only $10/month.
+It is fully integrated with WordPress, Twitter, Facebook, LinkedIn, Google+, Buffer, and Tumblr.

 == Screenshots ==